-Audio-visual recording and media
+Audio recording

 The Commission will make an audio recording of the spoken presentations at the meeting.
 The audio-recording will be transcribed and published on the Commission's website within a reasonable time in accordance with Schedule 2 (25) of the Environmental Planning and Assessment Act 1979.